daniel620/Trustworthy-GNN-for-Financial-Time-Series/README.md

    - GIN (Graph Isomorphism Network)
    - ...

-5. **Explainable Predictions with GNNExplainer**: Leverages the **GNNExplainer** module to provide detailed explanations of prediction results, highlighting influential factors and their contributions.
+5. **Attribution Analysis**: Leverages the **GNNExplainer** module to provide detailed explanations of prediction results, highlighting influential factors and their contributions.
 This transparency aids in understanding and trusting model decisions.

 6. **Integrated Gradients Explanation**: Employs **Integrated Gradients (IG)** to elucidate the influence of information at each timestep in a time series on the outcome.
 By leveraging IG, importance scores are attributed to individual timesteps, providing detailed insight into how each specific input feature contributes to the model’s prediction.